littleosbook/littleosbook/output.md

     0x000B8000 + 16 = 0x000B8010
 ~~~

-This can also be done in C by treating the address `0x000B8000` as
+Writing to the framebuffer can also be done in C by treating the address
-a char pointer, `char *fb = (char *) 0x000B8000`.
-Then, writing A to at place
+`0x000B8000` as a char pointer, `char *fb = (char *) 0x000B8000`.
+Then, writing
-(0,0) with green foreground and dark grey background becomes:
+A at place (0,0) with green foreground and dark grey background becomes:

 ~~~ {.nasm}
     fb[0] = 'A';